NIVANorge/Mobius2/docs/mobius2docs/declaration_format.md

 ### Directed graph

 A directed graph only appears as the data block for a directed graph connection in the data set.
-Separate documentation will be written.
+For now, see the [connection data documentation](../datafiledocs/new_project.html#connections).